Dimplektech/Django/README.md

 # Sticky Notes Apllication

 <h2>Descrition</h2>
 Sticky Note Application is Web application designed using django, Pthon and SQLite to help user to create Notes efficiently.
 It allows users to create, update, delete, and view Notes.
-This application is important for learning fundamental CRUD (Create, Read, Update, Delete) and creating Database in SQlite.
+This application is important for learning fundamental DJango, CRUD (Create, Read, Update, Delete) and creating Database in SQlite.
 It also allows user to nevigate to one page to another page for view and edit notes.

 <h2> Installation </h2>
 <ul>